-We are often asked, “What’s the best computer to buy?”
+Every week, we get the question, “What’s the best computer to buy?”

-Truthfully, the answer is “it depends”.
+Truthfully, the real answer is always “it depends.”

 1. First, what is your budget?

 You can expect a computer to last at least 4-5 years before needing to be upgraded, repaired, or replaced.
 Keep in mind that technology will continue to improve and update.
 Your needs may evolve and change over time, as well.

 Your budget will also help you differentiate between a want and a need.
 (Do you need a $2,000 graphics card?
 Well, maybe, or maybe not.)

 When it comes to cost – consider this — just because a computer is expensive doesn’t mean that it’s the best “out there.”